Kamakahonu: History

 A battery of 18 cannons and large stone walls protected the fortress-like enclosure around several houses.

 Island Governor "John Adams" Kuakini lived at Kamakahonu.
 He governed the island when the king was away on state affairs to another island and later when the capitol was moved to Lahaina on the island of Maui in 1820.

-He later built a more modern house called Huliheʻe Palace on the other side of the beach for entertaining visitors.
+He later built a Western-style house called Huliheʻe Palace on the other side of the beach for entertaining visitors.

 The bay was called Kaiakeakua in ancient times meaning "sea of the god", but is now called Kailua Bay.

 The name ka maka honu means "the turtle eye" in the Hawaiian Language, after a rock in the shape of a turtle that was located to the left of the present beach.

 It was here, within a year of the Kamehameha's death, that the first American Christian missionaries to the Hawaiʻi arrived on April 4, 1820.

 The rock where Asa Thurston and Hiram Bingham I landed was later called the "Plymouth Rock of Hawaii".

 Today

 The point to the north was called Kūkaʻilimoku, which means Kū, the thief of the islands, was named for the war god Kū honored by Kamehameha I. It is now the site of the Kailua lighthouse.

 The property is now part of King Kamehameha's Kona Beach Hotel; none of the houses or walls remain. ʻAhuʻena heiau was reconstructed in the 1970s and can be viewed, but not entered.
 Some artifacts can be viewed in the hotel lobby, including a feather cloak and helmet (mahiole).
 The small sandy beach provides a protected beach for launching canoes, and children swimming.
-The first Hotel was built here in 1950, and the current one constructed in 1975.
-In 2009, the hotel was renovated, and a museum and cultural center added.
+The hotel was built on the property in 1960, and was replaced with a new building in 1974.
+In 2009, the hotel was renovated, and a museum and cultural center were added.
+The hotel is operated by Courtyard Marriott.

 The famous rock was covered over by construction of the pier, and much of the beach was destroyed to construct a seawall for Aliʻi drive in the 1950s.

 Cattle pens on the pier were used until 1966.
 When the deeper harbor was built at Kawaihae cargo traffic moved there.

 This area is the start and finish of the Ironman World Championship Triathlon.